For years, I thought that Juneteenth marked the date of the Emancipation Proclamation.

-I thought that Juneteenth, celebrated on June 19, marked the date of the Emancipation Proclamation issued by President Lincoln.
-I was wrong.
-Lincoln issued the proclamation, which declared “that all persons held as slaves” within the rebellious states “are, and henceforward shall be free” on January 1, 1863, but Juneteenth is celebrated on June 19.
+President Lincoln issued the proclamation, which declared “that all persons held as slaves” within the rebellious states “are, and henceforward shall be free” on January 1, 1863, but Juneteenth is celebrated on June 19.
 So after years of ignoring this holiday, I finally took the time to learn about the origins and significance of Juneteenth.

 June 19, 1865 is the day that Union soldiers arrived in Galveston, Texas and told people that the war was over and that the slaves were free.
-This was 2 1/2 years after the president’s proclamation and more than two months after the end of the war, but the reception of the news that day in Texas became so celebrated that June 19th soon became a holiday, a day to remember the first glimpse of freedom.
-Soon referred to as “Juneteenth,” the day is the oldest known celebration of the end of slavery.
+This was 2 1/2 years after the president’s proclamation and more than two months after the end of the war, but the reception of the news that day in Texas was celebrated with such joy that June 19th soon became a holiday, a day to remember the first glimpse of freedom.
+Soon referred to as “Juneteenth,” the day is the oldest known organized celebration commemorating of the end of slavery.

 On June 19, 1865, the commander of the Union forces, Major General Gordon Granger, read the following announcement soon after landing at Galveston: